All right, enough with the off-topic discussion about turbo lag, let’s reveal the results!

 This, however, was more than just a straight-line brute.
 An AWD system, viscous diff and semi-active suspension ensured that the XS-1 could handle even the tightest turns without much fuss, and rocket out of them afterwards.
 And although the engine redlines at just 5800 rpm, who needs revs when you’ve got torque - and loads of it?
 In short, this is a hypercar (if such a thing exists right now) for the price of a much more affordable sports car.

 My only complaints are that its interior, despite being claimed to be premium in the brochure, only has a 2-speaker stereo and no passenger’s airbag, while the build quality is merely average.
-And despite the weight savings, this is still a heavy car, weighing in at four metric tons.
+And despite the weight savings, this is still a heavy car, weighing in at over four thousand pounds.
 Nevertheless, on account of its immense horsepower, the XS-1 remains in contention.
 I was still recovering from its immense accelerative forces as I begrudgingly handed back the keys to the dealership staff.